rahulrdate/devops-naive/README.md

 ## devops-novice

-One thing I learned here is
+---

-> You are always novice
+> ALWAYS NOVICE

 I am curious about devops tools and processes.
-As a devops there are many things that you need to do.
-I would say that every task related to your application from requirement gathering to deployment is devops's task.
+As a DevOps there are many things that you need to do.
+I would say that every task related to your application from requirement gathering to deployment is DevOps's task.

-I am adding any scripts/set of commands which I use to set up things or processes as a devops.
+---

-Below are links to powerful tools in the devops world.
+Below are links to powerful tools in the DevOps world.

 * [Jenkins](jenkins/jenkins.md)
 * [Docker](docker/docker.md)